jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 Here we generate the key results and findings presented in the manuscript.
 Please refer to the scripts mentioned in each section of the markdown for full details on each section.

-There are 4 main sections and scripts:
+There are 4 main sections with scripts here:

 ## 1. Prior Predictive Simulation